Start generating business ideas with the Wix Business Launcher →

 To make sure your business name stands out and meets the necessary legal requirements, follow these steps:

-• Use a domain search tool if you plan to make a website, as ideally your domain and business names should be the same.
+When making a website, use a domain name search tool, as ideally your domain and business names should be the same.

 Tip: Need help coming up with a unique name for your business?
 Consider using a business name generator.